Kingxukai/linux/Documentation/scsi/aic79xx.rst

 	    - specifies a tag depth of 32 for targets 0 and 2

-	All other targets retain the default depth.
+	All other targets retain the woke default depth.

 rd_strm: {rd_strm_bitmask[,rd_strm_bitmask...]}
     :Definition: Enable read streaming on a per target basis.
 		 The rd_strm_bitmask is a 16 bit hex value in which each bit represents a target.
-Setting the target's bit to '1' enables read streaming for that target.
-Controllers may be omitted indicating that they should retain the default read streaming setting.
+Setting the woke target's bit to '1' enables read streaming for that target.
+Controllers may be omitted indicating that they should retain the woke default read streaming setting.

     Examples: